Annual Days of Service

 Focusing on Health and Wellness, Hunger and Homelessness and Environmental Stewardship a record number of 135 volunteers performed a total of 603 hours of service at the following 8 nonprofits for the 2014 MLK Day of Service: Chattahoochee Nature Center, Families of Disabled Adults and Children, International Rescue Committee Atlanta, Mercy House, Open Hand, St. Vincent de Paul Chamblee Thrift Store, Sheltering Grace Ministry and Volunteer Decatur.

-OU Day of Service in April
+OU Day of Service

 If you cannot participate in Oglethorpe’s Annual Days of Service, there are still ways to get involved.
 Ongoing opportunities with the Center include regularly volunteering for academic, service and cultural enrichment programs for Drew Charter School students in grades K-10, mentoring and tutoring PATH Academy students in grades 5-8, working in the OU-Brookhaven Community Garden, participating in a Civic Engagement Dialogue, sorting food items at the Atlanta Community Food Bank, and numerous other opportunities to collaborate with our community and education partners.